lucaskienast/lucaskienast/README.md

 ### Hi there 👋

 - :space_invader: Working on a YugiOh! web application using the MERN stack
-- :brain: Currently learning Angular and Kotlin for full stack development
+- :books: Currently learning Angular and Kotlin for full stack development
 - :handshake: Looking to collaborate on fintech and game projects